 Find a quiet place at work where you can lay down.
 Set a timer on your phone to go off after 25 minutes.
 Use earplugs so your own heartbeat can relax you, then cover your eyes with a hat or something else and let yourself go.
 Enjoy the silence.

 Once the alarm rings and you wake up, you’ll feel refreshed within minutes.

-If you do all these things and you’re still tired, it may be a sign that you’re just bored with your job.
+If you do all these things and you still can’t stay awake at work, it may be a sign that you’re just bored with your job.
 Take serious stock of your current level of job satisfaction, and make changes if necessary.

 If you decide it’s time to move on from your current job, put LiveCareer to work with helping you get to the next step in your career.
 Our Resume Builder and Cover Letter Builder allow you to generate the top-notch, attention-getting documents you’ll need to get your foot in the door at a new company.
 Also find help with interview questions of all stripes — some common, others not-so-common.